fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 `.pre-commit-config.yaml`
 : Like the `.gitignore` this file becomes relevant once you start versioning your code with git.
 [Pre-commit](https://pre-commit.com/) is a tool which formats your code before it undergoes version control, which helps to spot actual code differences.

+`.copier-answers.yml`
+: This document is created by copier to keep track of your [answers](https://copier.readthedocs.io/en/stable/configuring/#answers_file).

 ## infrastructure
 In this directory we keep everything related to infrastructure.
 Most importantly we document which tools are required to run the image processing and analysis of this project.